-The subject property is a vacant, generally rectangular shaped lot located at 1013 North Valley View Drive in Weber County, Utah.
-The topography of the site slopes downward to the northeast at grades of about 10H:1V (Horizontal:Vertical) to about 2.5H:1V (Horizontal:Vertical) with an overall change in elevation of about 85 feet across the site.
-Vegetation at the site consists primarily of native weeds, grasses, brush, and numerous mature trees, particularly over the slope area.
-The site is bordered on the east by Valley View Drive, and on the west, north, and south by undeveloped property.
+The subject property is a vacant, generally rectangular shaped lot located at 6706 Aspen Drive in Weber County, Utah.
+The topography of the site slopes downward to the south at grades of about 10H:1V (Horizontal:Vertical) to about 2.5H:1V (Horizontal:Vertical) with an overall change in elevation of about 25 feet across the site.
+Vegetation at the site consists primarily of native weeds, grasses, brush, and numerous mature trees.
+The site is bordered on the north by similar undeveloped residential lots, on the east by residential property, on the south by Aspen Drive followed by undeveloped property, and on the west by undeveloped property.